Using Traffic Viewer

 |Suspended Requests||The number of requests that are waiting to be processed.
 If the new incoming request crosses the limit to the number of active requests that can be processed in one batch, the request will be queued.|

-For the meanings of the metrics listed below, see Filter Building in the Traffic Viewer.
+For the meanings of the metrics listed below, see Building Filters in Traffic Viewer.

 - Bytes In